Brownster/csv-to-yaml_linux/README.md

     The script enters the main event loop to display the GUI and wait for user input.

+More information on functions can be found in the wiki.

 To run this script, you need to have Python and the required libraries (tkinter, pandas, and PyYAML) installed on your system.
 Save the script as a .py file, and then execute it using the Python interpreter:

 bash